MY CREATIVE SOUL HAS

 FINALLY FOUND ITS CALLING.

-I am a neurodiverse designer & researcher with three years of professional experience (not including training) in highly complex, collaborative cross-functional environments.
+I am a neurodiverse designer & researcher with 4+ years of professional experience in highly complex, collaborative cross-functional environments.
 Because of my background, I have deep knowledge of UX and a lot of hands-on experience working directly with FE and BE devs, from developing a customized design system with matching front-end components, to launching an app 0 to 1, to rearchitecting an existing complex app, to refining existing features.
-I have always worked in environments where I've owned half or all of the app UX and UI.
+I've always worked in environments where I've owned half or all of the app UX and UI.

-Thanks to 13 years of teaching and two master's degrees in education, I have a deep theoretical and practical understanding of cognitive and behavioral psychology - and how it all works in the real world.
-I was also a department head for multiple years over 5 teachers at two schools (also leading & facilitating our Professional Learning Community), and a conference presenter/workshop facilitator.
+Thanks to 13 years of teaching experience and two master's degrees in education, I have a deep theoretical and practical understanding of cognitive and behavioral psychology - and how it actually works in the real world.
+I was also a department head for multiple years over 5 teachers across two schools (also leading & facilitating our Professional Learning Community), and a conference presenter/workshop facilitator.

 I've always been a designer and a problem solver regardless of my career title, teaching myself Photoshop for a custom invitation business, coding basic HTML & CSS to customize my WordPress teacher website, painting abstract watercolors, and finding every possible way to DIY anything I spotted on Pinterest to a whole other level.